The Awakening Theory

 What is different after the Awakening?

 After the awakening we have a dramatically increased rate of improvement than ever seen before in human condition.
-In every front from medicine to living standards there was a massive increase that has been ongoing in every measure of human condition.
+In every front from medicine to living standards there was a massive unprecedented increase that I think distinguishes a period of very slow or almost non-existent advance to a period of rapid change:

 Consider that for the 6,000 years of recorded history of man virtually everything was the same.
 We gradually had some improvements but as people have pointed out we had a tendency to repeat mistakes.
 Environmental or governmental mistakes.
 Wars.
 We either weren’t learning from prior mistakes or the information wasn’t being communicated to others.
 In some cases, information was destroyed that eliminated the history.

 The average lifespan of humans had hardly changed in those 6,000 years and the condition of humans wasn’t vastly different for 95% of the population of the Earth.
-We had bizarre ideas about the world.
+We had bizarre ideas about the world and how it worked.

 One of the most dramatic improvements is in mans ability to handle natural catastrophes.
 Up until 1900 man was subject to the vagaries of nature to a remarkable extent.
 Floods would happen and people would be unaware such a thing was even possible.
 Their building structures were unsuited to handling it, there were no rescue services, no prediction and total devastation would result.
 Many floods in history have killed millions of people.
 This was at a time when there were far fewer people.
 We had no ability to change the direction or mitigate the flow of rivers.